The grant competition finalists

 Rainbow Routes to School

-Children’s journey to school should be enjoyable, safe and healthy.
+Children’s journeys to school should be enjoyable, safe and healthy.
 This project builds on existing air-quality monitoring in local schools and embeds 'rainbow routes' within a new research project collecting smartphone app-based data on active travel.
 The aim is to close data gaps and speed up interventions that favour active travel.

 Novel Engineering Ways to Soften Urban Roads, Footways And Cars to Enhance Safety.